pjm4448/fiction/cyber-punk/chimera-dynamics/the-pygmalion-protocol.md

 The word hung in the air, a blasphemy.
 Soren's face, which had been a mask of artistic arrogance, twisted into something ugly, something truly monstrous.

 "A failure?" he hissed, taking a step towards Cross.
 "She is the only success this pathetic, sterile corporation has ever produced.
-You give me your broken, your defiant, your disposable, and you expect me to churn out a new line of toasters.
-I am not an engineer, Gideon.
-I am a prophet."
+You give me your broken, your defiant, your disposable, and you expect me to churn out a new line of toasters."

 He stopped, inches from Cross, his eyes burning with a zealot's fire.
 Cross did not flinch.
 He was a man made of ice and contracts, and he did not fear the fire of a madman.